 True to our name, globetrotting is a big part of what we do at Switchback Travel.
 Managing editor Sarah Nelson put together our initial list of 16 picks in 2022 after a trip to El Chaltén in southern Argentina with fellow staff members and gear testers.
 From takeoff to our return flights home, we put our packs through their paces by stuffing them to the brim with two weeks’ worth of clothing and gear, schlepping them through domestic and international airports, shoving them into overhead compartments and below our seats, and getting intimately familiar with organizational layouts for divvying up our documents and electronics.
 Upon our return, we also evaluated each pack closely for signs of wear like tears and stains.

 Our current list of 17 picks reflects our own experiences as well as feedback from our freelancers, travel-savvy friends, and the online travel community.
 We continue to test travel packs on adventures near and far, adding and removing designs as the market shifts and as we get firsthand experience with more options.
 For example, on a recent trip to Chilean Patagonia in February 2024, we brought along two new-to-us travel packs: The North Face Base Camp and the Nomatic Travel Pack, both of which are now featured in the guide above.
 We’ll be sure to add any other standouts and favorites to the list above with each update.
+And for more organization options, check out our articles on the best duffel bags and best fanny packs.

 Travel backpacks (walking around El Chalten with Matador%2C YETI%2C and Patagonia packs)